An easy pregnancy workout

 - Imagine a thread attached to your belly button on the inside.

-- When you zip up, you pull the thread towards your spine.
+- Pull the thread towards your spine.

 - If you put your finger on your belly button and tighten your tummy muscles up and inwards, you will feel your belly button move upwards slightly and the muscles around it will tighten.